Active outbreak tracker

 Affected areasDRC / UgandaSource dates

-Source-linked trackerEbola outbreak 2026 snapshot from WHO Director-General briefing, as of 2026-05-20.
+Source-linked trackerEbola outbreak 2026 snapshot from CDC current situation update, as of 2026-05-31.
 Not an official case registry.

 Current situation